UmmonPwr/iRDash-Server/README.md

 - Display resolution: 800x480
 - Graphics library: LVGL

+## Building
+You need Visual Studio 2022.
-To compile the solution you need to download the iRacing SDK from iRacing's forum and place it in the "irsdk" folder next to the folder where you downloaded "iRDash server".
+You need to download the iRacing SDK from iRacing's forum and place it in the "irsdk" folder next to the folder where you downloaded "iRDash server".

 ## Usage
 - Enter manually the COM port number at "Dash port number" and click connect